-Based on the mandate received from the BoD, the CEO delegates the responsibility for risk controlling across the company to the Chief Risk Officer who is a member of the Risk Management Committee.
+Based on the mandate received from the BoD, the CEO delegates the responsibility for risk controlling across the company to the Chief Risk Officer who heads the Risk Management Committee.

-The Risk Management Committee is composed by the EB, Head of Legal & Compliance, the Chief Risk Officer and the Head of Risk Management.
+The Risk Management Committee is composed by the EB, Head of Legal & Compliance, the Chief Risk Officer and the Appointed Actuary.